 Our perioperative medicine team is persistently striving to improve patient care across the perioperative care continuum.
 The Department of Anesthesiology at Washington University in St. Louis is nationally ranked #2 in NIH grant funding among anesthesiology departments and our division of perioperative medicine leads and participates in many studies spanning multiple divisions.

 Our clinicians are continuously working to develop mechanisms to enhance the monitoring of patients during surgery and after surgery.
 Much of our research focuses on the development of systems to identify risk factors or problems that appear around the time of surgery.
 This allows clinicians to be able to more rapidly and reliably provide treatment for patients who may experience any problems.

-Perioperative medicine is an evolving specialty which aims to improve the health outcomes of patients starting in the preparatory stages for surgery and extending until full recovery is achieved.
+Perioperative medicine is an evolving specialty that aims to improve the health outcomes of patients starting in the preparatory stages for surgery and extending until full recovery is achieved.
 We prioritize the education of our clinical trainees in identifying how patient-specific factors such as health priorities, variations in function, and comorbid diseases affect the outcomes of surgical care, and how negative health impacts can be minimized.

 Perioperative Medicine Fellowship

 We offer advanced training in perioperative care in the form of a Perioperative Medicine Fellowship which trains clinicians how to excel in clinical care, administrative functions, and research throughout the entire perioperative pathway (pre, intra, and post-op).
 Fellowship experiences include participation in several multi-disciplinary clinical, research, and leadership teams.

 The perioperative medicine specialty involves many different types of clinicians.
 Our division works in collaboration with other departments and divisions and is involved not only in the training of fellows and residents, but also nurse practitioners, student registered nurse anesthetists (SRNAs), and registered nurses.